Visiting Foreign Scholars Program

 Visiting foreign scholars are responsible for all expenses related to their stay in the United States and do not qualify for UC Law SF financial aid or benefits.
 The minimum requirements set by UC Law SF to cover the cost of living are as follows: U.S. $3,500 per month for a visiting foreign scholar; U.S. $1,500 per month for a spouse; $800 per month per child.
 Visiting foreign scholars are required to provide proof of funds that meet or exceed these amounts in order for UC Law SF to process documents necessary for them to apply for a visa.

-Due to the space limitations, UC Law SF generally is unable to provide office space or assigned library carrels to visiting foreign scholars.
+Unfortunately, due to space limitations, UC Law SF generally is unable to provide office space or assigned library carrels to visiting foreign scholars.
 Visiting foreign scholars have full access to the UC Law SF Library, library databases, and other campus facilities.
-They are welcome to research and write in the library as well as in other study areas of the College.
+They are welcome to research and write in the library as well as in other study areas.

 Housing & Transportation

-Visiting foreign scholars are responsible for securing their own housing for their research period.
-Due to heavy demand for the extremely limited number of on-campus housing units available, we regret that visiting foreign scholars are not eligible to apply for UC Law SF on-campus housing.
+Visiting foreign scholars are responsible for securing their own housing during their research period.
+Due to heavy demand for the limited number of on-campus housing units, we cannot guarantee the availability of on-campus housing.

-Finding suitable housing in the San Francisco Bay Area can take several weeks to several months and can be challenging.
-Therefore, visiting foreign scholars are strongly encouraged to start searching for suitable housing prior to their arrival in San Francisco.
+Finding suitable housing in the San Francisco Bay Area can be lengthy and challenging.
+Therefore, visiting foreign scholars are strongly encouraged to start searching for suitable housing (and childcare if applicable) prior to their arrival in San Francisco.
 Please note that local hotel accommodations are expensive and not conducive to long-term stays.

 UC Law SF does not offer any special discount plans for public transportation or parking facilities around the campus.
 Visiting foreign scholars are responsible for arranging and paying for the cost of transportation from/to the airport and public transportation throughout their stay.